A Touch of Brimstone: Reception and influence

 The Women's Studies scholar Sherrie A. Inness wrote in 1998 that the episode provides an example of how The Avengers "emphasized women's sexuality ... [by having] Emma expose her curvaceous form".
 Inness describes the Queen of Sin outfit and argues that this emphasis on the character's sexuality "reduced her tough image and showed viewers that, despite her karate abilities, she was all woman."
 Considering the character of Peel in the series overall, Inness concludes that although the character, with her combat abilities, was an unusual depiction of women at the time, and appealed to female viewers, the character nevertheless "helped to reinforce stereotypes about women."
-In contrast, in 2005 the film critic Anne Billson wrote that Peel's character demonstrated that heroinnes "could be sexy without being reduced to a dumb sex object" and notes that in A Touch of Brimstone, Peel's expression demonstrates her repugnance at a remark from Cartney that women are "mere vessels of pleasure".
+In contrast, in 2005 the film critic Anne Billson wrote that Peel's character demonstrated that heroines "could be sexy without being reduced to a dumb sex object" and notes that in A Touch of Brimstone, Peel's expression demonstrates her repugnance at a remark from Cartney that women are "mere vessels of pleasure".
 Journalist Maria Alvarez argued in New Statesman in 1998 that there was an "unyielding hardness rather than feminine softness" to Peel's demeanour while wearing the outfit.
 Alvarez commented that the combination of "danger and eroticism, seemed as integral to [Peel's] style and personality as the smooth leather and kinky boots that encased her were testaments to self-containment and enigma" and that Peel was an exemplar of a modern action woman.

 Tom Lisanti and Louis Paul, authors of Film Fatales: Women in Espionage Films and Television, 1962–1973 (2002) cited the episode as one of Diana Rigg's finest.
 It was rated as one of the five best episodes of the fourth series by Paul Cornell, Martin Day and Keith Topping in The Avengers Dossier (1998).
 The authors wrote that it was the zenith of the series, describing it as camp, "and with the magnificent OTT [over the top] grandeur of Wyngarde.
 One laughs at the sheer verve of it".

 This episode was Chris Claremont's inspiration for the Hellfire Club in Marvel Comics' "X-Men", in particular the story arc in Uncanny X-Men #132–134.
 Hellfire Club member Jason Wyngarde's name and likeness is based on Peter Wyngarde, who was later known for the role of Jason King and the outfit Jean Grey wears as the Hellfire Club's Black Queen is highly similar to Riggs' Queen of Sin costume.

 It was reported in 1993 that fans were still sending Rigg postcards of her dressed as the Queen of Sin to be autographed.